MicrosoftDocs/azure-devops-docs/docs/repos/security/configure-github-advanced-security-features.md

   - task: AdvancedSecurity-Codeql-Autobuild@1

-# It's possible that the the autobuild step does not execute, specifically if you are scanning a language like cpp, java, csharp, or swift.
+# It's possible that the the autobuild step does not execute successfully, specifically if you are scanning a language like cpp, java, csharp, or swift.
-# If the above does not execute correctly, you can replace the Autobuild task with your customized build.
-E.g.:
+# If the above does not execute correctly, you can usually resolve by providing credentials to package managers or configuring the build environment/dependencies as needed before the autobuild.
+# Otherwise, remove the Autobuild task and replace with your customized build commands.
+# - Ensure that all code to be scanned is compiled (often using a `clean` command to ensure you are building from a clean state).
+# - Disable the use of any build caching mechanisms as this can interfere with CodeQL's ability to capture all the necessary data during the build.
+# - Disable the use of any distributed/multithreaded/incremental builds as CodeQL needs to monitor executions of the compiler to construct an accurate representation of the application.

 # If you had a Maven app:
 #   - task: Maven@4
 #     inputs:
 #       mavenPomFile: 'pom.xml'
+#       goals: 'clean package'
 #       publishJUnitResults: true
 #       testResultsFiles: '**/TEST-*.xml'
 #       javaHomeOption: 'JDKVersion'